-- 1. Overview Paragraph: Describe the practices/actions/programs that your utility has engaged in relative to the chosen Activity Area.
-For reference, a list of example practices related to each Activity Area are included in Appendix 1.
-This list is not meant to be comprehensive, but instead demonstrates the types of actions that could be included in the scope of each area.
-Please include no more than 1-2 sentences per action that you describe in this section. - 2.
-Question & Answer: Respond to the questions listed below in as much detail as possible to provide a guide to other utilities seeking to learn from your experiences and implement similar actions/practices at their system. - a.
-How did you go about implementing the practices/actions/programs that you described in your Overview Paragraph? - b.
+- Overview Paragraph: Describe the practices/actions/programs your utility has engaged in relative to the chosen Activity Area.
+For reference, a list of example practices is included in Appendix 1.
+This list is not meant to be comprehensive but instead demonstrates the types of actions that could be included in the scope of each area.
+Please include no more than 1-2 sentences per action described in this section. - 2.
+Question & Answer: Please respond to the questions listed below in as much detail as possible to guide other utilities seeking to learn from your experiences and implement similar actions/practices in their systems. - a.
+How did you implement the practices/actions/programs described in your Overview Paragraph? - b.
 What type and level of resources were needed to support implementation? (e.g., financial, staff, other) - c.
-Did you partner with other stakeholders or organizations as a part of your implementation process? - d.
-What was the most critical obstacle that your utility had to overcome to be successful in this Activity Area, and how did you dothat? - e.
+Did you partner with other stakeholders or organizations in your implementation process? - d.
+What was the most critical obstacle your utility had to overcome to succeed in this Activity Area, and how did you do that? - e.
 Has "smart" information technology supported your implementation/optimization in this area?
 If yes, please describe. - f.
-Where could other utilities go to find additional information on this Activity Area or the actions/practices/programs that you implemented? - 3.
-Performance Measures & Results: Using the table below, please describe the measures that you use to gauge performance in this Activity Area, including the targets that you set for each measure and your actual outcomes to date.
+Where could other utilities go to find additional information on this Activity Area or the actions/practices/programs you implemented?

+Performance Measures & Results: Using the table below, please describe the measures you use to gauge performance in this Activity Area, including the targets you set for each measure and your actual outcomes.
 For your reference, a list of example measures for each Activity Area is included in Appendix 2.
-Because the Utility of the Future paradigm encourages resource recovery, the Utility of the Future Today Recognition Program provides an optional framework to report their resource recovery efforts for purposes of this application.
-This framework is based on the simplified survey form used in the determination of the WEF resource recovery baseline report (with support from the Utility of the Future partners WRF, NACWA, and WateReuse) on the 2017 baseline levels of resource recovery.
-However, if an applicant chooses to use the existing reporting format below for purposes of the application, they are welcome to do so.